bahattincinic/react-native-starter-kit/README.md

 A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.

 [Read the Documentation →](https://github.com/bahattincinic/react-native-starter-kit/wiki)

+## Deployment
+Read the [wiki](https://github.com/bahattincinic/react-native-starter-kit/wiki) to learn how to deploy the application

+## Contributing
+If you find any problems, please open an issue or submit a fix as a pull request.

 ## Licence